Skip to content

 tools list

 Naming gotcha: each tool is registered inside the sandbox under tool.name, which is tool._func.__name__.
-So Tool(_my_helper) registers as _my_helper (underscore preserved) and the script must call await _my_helper(...).
+So Tool(_my_helper) registers as _my_helper (underscore preserved) and the script must call _my_helper(...).
 Name your tool functions exactly as you want them to appear inside the generated script — rename the function, don't rely on an alias.

 None